JunjieHu/ReCo-RL/README.md

 - ***data.zip***: train/dev/test data including image features, VIST captions and entities preprocessed by spacy.
 - ***reco-rl-model.zip***: model file (model.bin) and vocab file (vocab.bin).
 - ***bert-base-uncased.zip***: BERT's next sentence predictor model and its vocab file.
+- ***decode-beam5-len30.tsv***: predicted outputs by our ReCO-RL model.
+Each line contains the sequence ID and the generated story.
+Please consider using this file for a fair comparison in your human evaluation.

 ```
 # Set REPO to the path of this repository